zzxzzk115/GoldMiner-Rebirth/README.md

 Download the latest Release [here](https://github.com/zzxzzk115/GoldMiner-Rebirth/releases/latest).

-This game is available on the [PortMaster](https://portmaster.games/index.html) platform (Source can be found at [here](https://github.com/PortsMaster/PortMaster-New/tree/main/ports/goldminer)).
+This game is available on the [PortMaster](https://portmaster.games/index.html) platform (Source can be found [here](https://github.com/PortsMaster/PortMaster-New/tree/main/ports/goldminer)).
 Many thanks to [JanTrueno](https://github.com/JanTrueno)!

 ## How to play